 - Is my parent going to date or marry into a family I don’t like, or that mistreats me?

 Children may think the divorce is their fault.
 There may be feelings of shame and guilt (I should have, I wish I did, if only I was).
 These distorted thoughts can play out with negative actions.
-There may be embarrassment that they are now part of an awful thing that took place between their parents, within their home.
+There may be a feeling of embarrassment that they are now part of an awful thing that took place between their parents, within their home.
 Parents can make the transition between marriage and divorce easier (not seamless) by considering the children’s thoughts, feelings, and by having open empathetic conversations.
 Parents can have the conversation with their children in a calm tone, in a warm and safe environment.
-Setting clear concise rules, and boundaries for the family will aid in the children’s adjustment process.
+Setting clear, concise rules, and boundaries within the realms of blended families will aid in the children’s adjustment process.

 An understanding of boundaries should be practiced before parents consider remarrying.
 Emotional ties should be broken before beginning a relationship with a new partner.
 Divorcees may no longer attend all events, may have altered relationships with in-laws, or friends, and must live individually.
 You will know when you have thought things through, and discussed roles and rules with your ex.
 You will not be consumed with your feelings for your ex, or longing for what was in your marriage.
 There will always be fond memories, and moments you shared.
 However, it is no longer about your exes’ feelings.